ttetrafon/practice/unreal engine/actors.md

   - A specific type of pawn.
   - Has extra functionality required to be used by a player already setup.

+## Ownership

+- Each actor has an owner, which determines how each connection (in a multiplayer game) handles the actor's replication and updates.
+- Children of an actor usually have the same owner as their parent.
+- Components look at the outer (highest parent) component's parent actor to determine ownership.

 ## Actor Properties

 ### Class Defaults